 Latest News

-I've been following two new regimes since the start of February 2003, to aid the management of the illness.
-They are not a cure, but it has had interesting results - I am now able to maintain (low) activity levels, which earlier had become impossible.
+I've been following improved regimes since the start of February 2003, with various adjustments to aid the management of the illness.
+They are not a cure, but have had interesting results - I am now able to maintain (low) activity levels, which earlier had become impossible.

 It's all about manangement, of which we've all heard much, but introduces the strange concept that the pain is not necessarily associated with the activity.